buigiathanh/2FA-Authenticator/README.md

 **[Ads.extension.vn](https://ads.extension.vn)**

 *An advertising platform for browser extensions that helps extension developers monetize their products.
-Sponsor of Cookie Editor.*
+Sponsor of 2FA Authenticator.*

 <br/>